chopdicemince/chopdicemince.github.io/_posts/2018-08-05-objective-c.md

 In 1988, NeXT licensed Objective-C, using it to write its operating system, called NeXTSTEP.

 In 1996, Apple bought NeXT.
-Apple turned NeXTSTEP into Mac OS X, which was released in 2000.
+Apple turned NeXTSTEP into Mac OS X (now called macOS), which was released in 2000.

-As of 2008, Objective-C was the main language for writing programs for iOS, for the iPhone and iPad.

 See [Introduction To Objective-C](https://www.cs.colorado.edu/~kena/classes/5448/f12/lectures/13-introtoobjectivec.pdf).